cameronhill1/Skill-of-Living/README.md

 ****

 In 2, with the paradoxes, can mention how we pointed before to the essential nature of dealing with them - both, a spectrum, transcend and include, both true, one is more...

+Core idea of having evolutionary programming that helps us in short-term/survival situations, but as we expand our perspective (like from I to We / Opportunistic to Socialised, so too from we to all / life, etc.), our adaptability comes down to our ability to identify the best ways to rewrite our own code/programming and to quickly do it.
+Eg. avoidance to stillness (with some grey area too), and from I/We to All/Life...
+Whether it's through methods we explore that our now available, or possibilities in the future like biotech and HI...